 Finally, I always like to bestow on one character the title of "Freak of the Week."
 Up until this book that character was always a sexual fetishist.
 This time, however, the honor goes to a more empathetic little guy.
 It's Louis Lozeck, an elderly gentleman who visits the precinct when his delusions get the better of him.
 He finds refuge in the police offices and has as one of his few friends Pete Selby who sympathizes with the old man's mental illness.
 Louis, you see, is abnormally afraid of his sister-in-law with whom he lives.
 Every now and then he fears for his life.
 He is convinced she is in league with the Devil and is plotting to do him in.
 When life gets too fearful for him he heads on down to the 6th Precinct for a hour or two of chit chat, he buys Selby some coffee, Selby lets him keep the change.
 It's a scene of both weirdness and a tenderness rarely given the spotlight in Craig's work.
 I liked seeing that side of Pete Selby.
 I hope to see more of that in the remaining five books in the series.

-Previously reviewed books by Jonathan Craig on this blog:
+Books by Jonathan Craig previously reviewed on this blog: